daos-stack/daos/README.md

-# Distributed Asynchronous Object Storage (DAOS)
+# Distributed Asynchronous Object Store (DAOS)

 > :warning: **Warning:** DAOS is under heavy development.
 Use at your own risk.

+The Distributed Asynchronous Object Store (DAOS) provides a new storage paradigm for Exascale computing and Big Data.
+DAOS is an open-source storage stack designed from the ground up to exploit NVRAM and NVMe storage technologies with integrated fabric.
+It provides ultra-fine grained I/O by using a persistent memory storage model for byte-granular data & metadata combined with NVMe storage for bulk data, all this with end-to-end OS bypass to guarantee ultra-low latency.
+The DAOS stack aims at increasing data velocity by several orders of magnitude over conventional storage stacks and providing extreme scalability and resilience.

+The essence of the DAOS storage model is a key-value store interface over which specific data models can be implemented.
+A DAOS object is effectively a table of records which are addressed through a flexible multi-level key allowing fine-grain control over colocation of related data.
+Objects are collected into manageable units called containers.
+DAOS provides scalable distributed transactions across all objects of a container guaranteeing data consistency and automoted rollback on failure to I/O middelware libraries and applications.
+The DAOS transaction mechanism supports complex workflows with native producer/consumer pipeline in which producers are not blocked by concurrent consumers and consumers receive notification on complete atomic updates and see a consistent snapshot of data.

+For both performance and resilience, DAOS objects support multiple distribution and redundancy schemas with fully automated and distributed recovery on storage failure.
+DAOS uses declustered replication and/or erasure coding over homogeneous shared-nothing servers and provides a lockless consistency model at arbitrary alignment.

-DAOS is an open-source storage stack designed for Big Data and Exascale HPC.
-It provides transactional object storage supporting multi-version concurrency control and is built from the ground up to exploit persistent memory and integrated fabrics.
-The DAOS stack abstracts multi-tier storage architecture and offers a unified storage model over which multiple top-level APIs are being developed.
+Moreover, the DAOS stack abstracts multi-tier storage architecture and offers a unified storage model over which multiple top-level APIs will be developed.
+This includes domain-specific APIs like HDF5, SCiDB, ADIOS and high-level data models like HDFS, Spark and Graph A. A POSIX namespace encapsulation inside a DAOS container is also under consideration.

+Finally, the DAOS stack is proud to leverage the following open source projects:
+- Mercury (https://mercury-hpc.github.io) and CaRT (https://github.com/daos-stack/cart) for network transport
+- Argobots (https://github.com/pmodels/argobots) for thread management
+- NVML (http://pmem.io/nvml/) for persistent memory programming
+- SPDK (http://spdk.io) for NVMe device access and management
+- ISA-L (https://github.com/01org/isa-l) for checksum and erasure code computation

+## Project History

+The project started back in 2012 with the Fast Forward Storage & I/O program supported by the U.S. DoE in which a first DAOS prototype was implemented over the Lustre filesystem and ZFS.
+In 2015, a follow-on program called Extreme Scale Storage and I/O (ESSIO) continued the momentum with the development of a new standalone prototype fully in userspace which is the code base provided in this repository.

 ## Motivation